Key takeaways:

 What increases the chances of allergies turning into a sinus infection?

-Some factors can increase your chances of developing sinus infections.
-For example, you may be at higher risk of getting one if you:
+Some factors can increase your chances of developing sinus infections if you have allergies.
+For example, you may be at higher risk developing a sinus infection if you:

 Have a weakened immune system